benmatela/PeopleApp/README.md

 }
 ```

-No need to configure `ConnectionString`.
+No need to configure `ConnectionString` unless we use a SQL database.

 > Using `SQL` database (MSSQL in this case):